Cmdliner/Gamma/README.md

 - Product listing should be unique for a particular category
 - Payment to wallet when buying
 - sort bidding direct purchase order
-- crud operations on products and profile
 - 5 mins bid expiry
 - deals (pending, accepted )
-- google sheets, google analytics
 - withdraw earnings if referred user is active and if referr has at least one transaction that day
 - Check uniqueness of phone numbers on registering and handle errors appropriately
 - implement rate limiting for reset-password and verify-bvn endpoints